forestgrape/coronavirus/2_biological/life-forms.md

 As noted all forms of life which encode their entire metabolism are dsDNA based.
 Many [to check if all] of these forms have their metabolism inside semipermeable membranes [to check: all double layer lipid?].
 Such a structure is called a cell.
 Some cells have just the outer membrane:

 > ##### Prokaryotes
-> Some forms of life have just this outer membrane but no inner membrane shielding the genome away from the main metabolism.
+> Life forms having an outer membrane but no inner membrane shielding the genome away from the main metabolism.
 These forms are called *prokaryotes* (from Greek: pro=before, karyo=kernel).

 Some cells are subdivided again by membranes into different compartments which are called cell organelles.
 If the genome is shielded by a kernel genome is shielded by a membrane this organelle is called nucleus.